Raasta (2003 film)

 Rasta is a 2003 Indian Bengali-language action thriller film written and directed by Bratya Basu.
 It is a revenge thriller drama, consisting of crimes in the roads of Kolkata, related to a drug syndicate supported by a corrupt politician.
+Indian footballer Surajit Sengupta played in the film as guest actor.

 Plot

 A fast-paced thriller, with Mithun providing the twist as a corrupted politician.